dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ::: moniker range=">=net-maui-9.0"

-Embedding can be performed in an app context, and a window context.
-Embedding should be performed in a window context for maximum .NET MAUI compatibility.

 ### App context

-In the simplest case, embedding can be performed by:
+In the simplest case, native embedding initialization can be performed by:

 - Creating a <xref:Microsoft.Maui.Hosting.MauiApp> object.
-- Creating a <xref:Microsoft.Maui.MauiContext> object from the <xref:Microsoft.Maui.Hosting.MauiApp> object, from which a native view can be obtained for the .NET MAUI view.
+- Creating a <xref:Microsoft.Maui.MauiContext> object from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
+The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.

 The following example shows this approach: